eloquent/fixie/README.md

 ### Compact style

 The default style, recommended for data sets of any size.
-If the data set is very large, a more compact [variant](#output-style-variants) may be better suited.

 ```yaml
 columns: